Focusing on all aspects of investigation

 Once a participant has completed these five courses, SCSI will award the Certificate of Aircraft Accident Investigation which will list the courses completed and acknowledge your achievement.

 Note: SCSI will accept equivalent military or commercial courses from another provider on a case by case basis.
-The SCSI instructional staff will evaluate requests for transfer of credit and a decision will be made by the Dean of Training.
+The SCSI instructional staff will evaluate requests for transfer of credit and a decision will be made by the Chief Learning Officer.
 SCSI will only recognize courses completed towards the certificate if they were taken within five years of the certificate date.
 Anyone wishing to apply for such credit should mail proof of completion (certificate or transcript) along with the category or course(s) to be substituted.